-To create an account, the link to the MySchoolBucks.com is found on the main page of the school district web site at www.jsasd.org.
+To create an account, the link to the

+MySchoolBucks.com is found on the main page of the school district web site at www.jsasd.org.
 The link is found on the left side in the section titled "Quick Links."
-Look for the button to "Register for a Free Account" and follow the steps necessary to create your account.
+Look for the button to "Register for a Free Account" and follow the steps neces-sary to create your account.

 To establish your account you will need the student ID number for your child.
 If you have a copy of your child's report card, the ID number is listed on it (it begins with 8888).
-If you do not have that report card, please contact Sharon Koch, Technology Department secretary, at skoch@jsasd.org or 570.398.5251.
+If you do not have that report card, please contact the Technology Department at 570.398.5251.